Follow the step by step process or choose what situation that best describes you:

 Requirements for maintaining license

 Under the rules of the District of Columbia Bar, as a lawyer and member of the Bar, you do not need to fulfill any continuing legal education (CLE) requirements to maintain your law license.
 However, the DC Bar’s CLE Program offers more than 90 programs to help lawyers in other states fulfill their CLE responsibilities.
-If you are interested in their programs, call them at 202-626-3488.

 Court Systems in District of Columbia